algattik/cortana-intelligence-call-center-cognitive-services-solution/README.md

 ## Architecture

-The image in this section shows the overall architecture of the Call Center demo, the remainder of this document describes it in detail.
+The image in this section shows the overall architecture of the Call Center solution, the remainder of this document describes it in detail.

 ![](images/arch-diag.png)

-The demo could be divided into following four steps
+The solution could be divided into following four steps

 1. Capture and recognize what a user says using the Speech APIs